How to Properly Create a Custom 404 Page

 - Provide users with an opportunity to report broken links.

 - Even if your 404 page is useful and looks great, you don’t want it to appear in Google search results.
 Make sure that the webserver returns an actual 404 HTTP status code when a missing page is requested.
 It is necessary to prevent such pages to be indexed by search engines.

 Let’s take a look at each of these recommendations in more detail.
 The classic example is a server error page that doesn’t have any design and what’s worse—it doesn’t help visitors navigate to a valid page.

 No one is happy to see such pages.
-What if you were trying to find a product and click a link expecting to find needed information only to see a 404 page can be frustrating.
+For instance, if you’re trying to get information on a product and click a link that you expect will lead you to that information, landing on a 404 page can be frustrating.
 A 404 page indicates that the content you were looking for wasn’t found.
 Most users would be annoyed and just leave your website to look somewhere else.
 In other words, you’ll turn many potential customers off to your brand.
 Studies also show that plain 404 error pages are definitely not the best solution because users make decisions extremely quickly nowadays.

 Finally, this is the exact opposite of what Google recommends.
 After realizing that the needed page is not found, users are not encouraged to look further into your website.
 That’s why your main goal is to turn this error into something beautiful.

 So, what is an amazing 404 page?
 Google describes it as follows: